The Negotiation You Did Not Have

 Dr. Ceruto’s Real-Time Neuroplasticity methodology does not teach negotiation tactics.
 It optimizes the neural systems that determine whether tactics can be executed under real-world conditions.

-The work targets each vulnerability in the negotiation circuit.
-For vmPFC value miscalibration, the methodology recalibrates the brain's internal value assessment so the professional enters the conversation with accurate neural encoding of what the offer should be worth — not merely cognitive knowledge of market data, but felt conviction at the vmPFC level.
-For anterior insula risk overactivation, the process trains the professional to distinguish genuine risk signals from social fear noise, reducing the visceral discomfort that drives premature acceptance.
-For dlPFC degradation under pressure, high-fidelity simulation of compensation conversations builds the prefrontal resilience needed to hold strategy through the moments where most professionals abandon it.
+For risk-signal overactivation, the process trains the professional to distinguish genuine risk signals from social fear noise.
+This reduces the visceral discomfort that drives premature acceptance.
+For strategic capacity degradation under pressure, high-fidelity simulation of compensation conversations builds the prefrontal resilience needed to hold strategy through the moments where most professionals abandon it.

-My clients describe the shift as moving from knowing what to ask for to being able to ask for it — with precision, without flinching, and without the internal override that previously sabotaged execution.
+My clients describe the shift as moving from knowing what to ask for to being able to ask for it — with precision — without flinching, and without the internal override that previously sabotaged execution.

 What to Expect

 The process builds from neural assessment to simulation to execution readiness.
 Assessment identifies which brain systems present the greatest vulnerability for the specific negotiation context.
-Targeted protocols address those vulnerabilities — recalibrating vmPFC value encoding, training insula discrimination, building dlPFC resilience.
-Simulation work creates high-fidelity rehearsal conditions that activate the same neural circuits the actual conversation will engage, building the architecture for performance under real conditions rather than practice conditions.
+Targeted protocols address those vulnerabilities by recalibrating the brain’s value encoding, training its risk-signal discrimination, and building strategic resilience under pressure.

 References

 Bartra, O., McGuire, J. T., & Kable, J. W. (2013).
-The valuation system: A coordinate-based meta-analysis of BOLD fMRI experiments examining neural correlates of subjective value.
+The valuation system: A coordinate-based meta-analysis examining neural correlates of subjective value.
 PLOS ONE, 8(10), e76258. https://pmc.ncbi.nlm.nih.gov/articles/PMC10332630/

 Botvinick, M. M., Braver, T. S., Barch, D. M., Carter, C. S., & Cohen, J. D. (2001).
 Conflict monitoring and cognitive control.
 Psychological Review, 108(3), 624–652. https://www.pnas.org/doi/10.1073/pnas.252521499